ms-iot/content/en-US/win10/samples/PushButton.md

 ledPin.SetDriveMode(GpioPinDriveMode.Output);
 {% endhighlight %}

 Next, we set up the button pin.
-For the Raspberry Pi 2 or the DragonBoard 410c, we take advantage of the fact that it has built-in pull up resistors that we can activate.
+For the Raspberry Pi 2 or 3 or the DragonBoard 410c, we take advantage of the fact that it has built-in pull up resistors that we can activate.
 We use the built-in pull up resistor so that we don't need to supply a resistor externally.
 The MinnowBoard Max has 10k&#x2126; pull-up resistors that are on by default and not configurable, so we insert a check to make sure this drive mode is supported.